titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

     }
 ```

-### The Slightly Harder Way
+### Slightly Harder: Shader + Java + custom Uniforms

-If you want to send arrays or other custom uniforms to your shader, you'll need to build your pattern as a
+If you want to send arrays, car geometry or other custom uniforms to your shader, you'll need to derive your
-normal *TEAudioPattern*, and create your own *NativeShaderPatternEffect* to manage the shader.
+pattern from the *TEPerformancePattern*, class and create your own *NativeShaderPatternEffect* to manage the shader.

 To create a *NativeShaderPatternEffect*, use a constructor like this during your pattern's creation:
 ```